willhan123/Docs/Documentation/op-ansible/ansible-scale-up-tendb-en.md

 ```

-After switching, the routing information in Tdbctl will be updated at the same time.
+After switching, the routing information in Tdbctl will be flushed at the same time.

 ### 1.4 Stop Old Instances